cburnette/boxr/README.md

 The full RubyDocs for Boxr can be found [here](http://www.rubydoc.info/gems/boxr/Boxr/Client).
 You are also encouraged to rely heavily on the source code found in the [lib/boxr](https://github.com/cburnette/boxr/tree/master/lib/boxr) directory of this gem, as well as on the integration tests found [here](https://github.com/cburnette/boxr/blob/master/spec/boxr_spec.rb).

+## Requirements
+This gem requires Ruby 2.0.0 or higher.
+The integration tests are currently being run using MRI Ruby 2.0.0-p643 and MRI Ruby 2.2.0.

 ## Installation
 Add this line to your application's Gemfile: